frankiie12a9/frankiie12a9.github.io/all_collections/_posts/2023-02-26-setup-local-postgresql-docker-container.md

 In the past, to work with PostgreSQL, we had to do a verbose installation setup physically on our local machine that require a lot of configuration and resource.
 In this tutorial, we will containerize the PostgreSQL database and deploy using Docker.
 This avoids adding packages to your host machine and helps to isolate your database from the other parts of your stack.
 Make sure you’ve got Docker installed before you continue.

+In this article, we will do:

+- Setting up the PostgreSQL database instance running on your local machine by using Docker.
+- Configure and run the PostgreSQL container.
+- Interact with the Postgres database from within the running container.
+- Creating the Docker network to connect and wire multiple containers to work together.
+- Setting up the Postgres database management tool such PGAdmin using Docker.

 ## Getting Started